Conformal field theory on the plane: Free bosons

-Let us now derive differential equations for correlation functions.
 The conformal symmetry equations \eqref{spz} of course still hold in theories with the $\hat{\mathfrak{u}}_1$ symmetry algebra.
 But the construction \eqref{tqz} of $T(z)$ from the $\hat{\mathfrak{u}}_1$ current $J(z)$ leads to additional differential equations.
 In order to derive them, let us consider

-where we used eq. \eqref{lnj} for expressing $L_{-1}$ in terms of $J_{-1}$ and $J_0$.
+where we used Eq. \eqref{lnj} for expressing $L_{-1}$ in terms of $J_{-1}$ and $J_0$.
 We therefore obtain

 Applying this to a field $V_{\alpha_i}(z_i)$ in an $N$-point function of $\hat{\mathfrak{u}}_1$-primary fields, and using the local Ward identity \eqref{jnz} for $J_{-1}^{(z_i)}$, we obtain